nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 ## What is VolunSync?
-VolunSync is a volunteer-focused Human Resource Management System (HRMS) tailored to meet the unique needs of nonprofits.
-VolunSync offers a streamlined approach to managing volunteers, coordinating events, tracking hours, and enhancing communication – all from a single, intuitive platform.
+Welcome to VolunSync!
+We've created this friendly Human Resource Management System (HRMS) specially for nonprofits to help manage their wonderful volunteers.
+Think of VolunSync as your helpful assistant that makes it easy to coordinate volunteers, organize events, keep track of hours, and stay in touch with everyone – all in one place.

 ## Before You Start